Oliver LaGrone: Oliver LaGrone Scholarship

-Oliver LaGrone in 1974 inspired the creation of a scholarship program in his name (see Education list, drop-down LaGrone Scholarship).
+Oliver LaGrone in 1974 inspired the creation of a scholarship program in his name.
 The scholarship founders were primarily from the Unitarian Church of Harrisburg.
 LaGrone donated the proceeds from the sale of a bronze casting of The Dancer.
 Other monies to establish and build the scholarship came from fundraisers large and small, with the donations of many individuals and organizations in the years to follow.
 A newspaper quoted LaGrone in 1986, advising young people, "Read.
 Read.
 Read.
 Lives of great men and women all remind us that, when you find an area of interest, work, work, to know all you can about it and learn to both give and receive graciously."

 The Oliver LaGrone Scholarship program was reconfigured in 1991, focusing funds on one graduate of Harrisburg High School.
 It annually offers the largest local scholarship available to a graduate of the city's public high school.